-Never continue driving with hazardous materials leaking from your vehicle in order to find a phone booth, truck stop, help, or similar reason.
+Never continue driving with hazardous materials leaking from your vehicle in order to find a phone, truck stop, help, or similar reason.
 Remember, the carrier pays for the cleanup of contaminated parking lots, roadways, and drainage ditches.
 The costs are enormous, so don't leave a lengthy trail of contamination.
 If hazardous materials are spilling from your vehicle:

-Park it.
+- ✓ Park it.

-Secure the area.
+- ✓ Secure the area.

-Stay there.
+- ✓ Stay there.

-Send someone else for help.
+- ✓ Call for help or send someone else for help.

-When sending someone for help, give that person:

-A description of the emergency.
+When sending someone for help, give that person: $\checkmark$ A description of the emergency.

-Your exact location and direction of travel.

-Your name, the carrier's name, and the name of the community or city where your terminal is located.
+- ✓ Your exact location and direction of travel. - ✓ Your name, the carrier's name, and the name of the community or city where your terminal is located.